 I picked Arlia up from work, bags packed, and started driving to the airport.
 Arlia complained the whole way about how she was tired and didn’t want to go anywhere!

 We got to Melbourne and checked into our hotel.
 I told her that I had dinner reservations and that we would need to wear something nice.
 I didn’t have any solid plans.
 All I really knew was that I was incredibly nervous.

-We’ve been engaged for a little more than 18 months and it’s been a journey!
-We started to begin planning a wedding day in those first few weeks, noticed there wasn’t a great deal of inspiration that was relatable to us and so Dancing With Her was born.
-Obviously, it’s become our little baby and life plans have been put on hold to really focus on creating a community and platform for women just like us.
-In that time marriage equality laws have passed in Australia and we are now so excited at the prospect of having a legal wedding in the near future – not that any law was going to stop us celebrating our love before this!
+We started to begin planning a wedding day in those first few weeks, noticed there wasn’t a great deal of inspiration that was relatable to us.
+And so, Dancing With Her was born.
+Obviously, it’s become our little baby, and life plans have been put on hold to really focus on creating a community and platform for LGBTQ+ women just like us.

 We haven’t solidified any of our wedding day plans.
-We would love to get married later in the year with a small group of our closest loved ones, but it’s hard to grasp the sheer cost of a wedding (especially when we also would love to start planning a family in the next year or so & Arlia still can’t work in a full-time capacity).
-We also have different styles which makes it hard to agree on things.
+We would love to get married later in the year with a small group of our closest loved ones, but it’s hard to grasp the sheer cost of a wedding.
+However, we have different styles, which makes it hard to agree on things.
 Our biggest challenge so far has been finding a venue that fits into our budgets.
-With such a small group of guests (just 30), we want a space that is both beautiful and doesn’t feel empty yet something modern and has nearby accommodation for our travelling guests to stay.
+With such a small group of guests (just 30), we want a beautiful space that doesn’t feel empty, yet something modern and has nearby accommodation for our traveling guests to stay.

-The only real decisions we’ve made are the guest list and that we both want to wear a dress and read our own personalised vows.
-Oh, and the fact that there will NOT be haybales and the floristy and food needs to be on point!
+The only real decisions we’ve made are the guest list and that we both want to wear a dress and read our own personalized vows.
+Oh, and the fact that there will not be haybales and the floristry and food need to be on point!